7 Ways for Employers to Prepare for Health Insurance Open Enrollment

 2. Are you investing in employee benefits education?

-Nearly all employees (98 percent) agree it’s important to understand their benefits—yet only one-third say they understand them well.1 If you have room to incorporate benefits education in to your professional development days, the investment could pay dividends during fall enrollment.
+If you have room to incorporate benefits education into your professional development days, the investment could pay dividends during enrollment.
 More importantly, if you’ve recently introduced a High Deductible Health Plan (HDHP), education is key to employee satisfaction and adoption.

 3. Is your enrollment method the best for your business and group size?